Willenbrink/bachelorthesis/doc/notes.md

 ## Net.ML
 ### Beware of optimisations!

-- [ ] What is implemented in net.ml?
+- [x] What is implemented in net.ml?
 It implies discrimination nets but function and variables names are completely disregarded.
+Apparently it's a first order DN.
+Whenever higher order terms (functions/variables) are encountered everything below that point is returned.

 - [ ] Why is the type of the actual key used in every function exposed as "key list".
 Shouldn't this be hidden by the interface?
 "VarK $ X" discards X (see key_of_term).
 As the type is exposed, a user could construct an arbitrary key list.
 Instead the key list could be replaced by a tree (e.g. tree = Comb of (tree * tree) | CombVar (no child necessary) | Atom)